monsterkrampe/crystal/concepts/union-type/introduction.md

 foo = nil
 ```

-It is not limited to just 2 types, but can be as many as you want.
+It is not limited to just two types, but can be as many as you want.

 ```crystal
 foo : (String | Int32 | Nil | Float64) = "Hello"